Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 2. with relevant samples covering all categories of employees

-3. where the results are analyzed by gender and other categories of employees, and (3) shared with all employees.
+3. where the results are analyzed by gender and other categories of employees, and

 • Score ‘partially’, if one of the four requirements is largely not met.
 For instance, (i) the last employee satisfaction survey was conducted between 12 to 24 months ago or (ii) the survey sample was too limited or did not well represent the different categories of employees or (iii) the results were analyzed by gender only, but not by other employee categories or (iv) the results were shared with a few employees only.